titouanc/lighttest2/README.md

 # How ?

-All you need is to `#include "lighttest2.h"`.
+All you need is to `wget https://raw.githubusercontent.com/titouanc/lighttest2/master/lighttest2.h` then `#include "lighttest2.h"`.
 It's an easy way to distribute the test lib with a project.

 ## The Code